ESCMID Panorama

 6 Financial Support of SGs by ESCMID

 Each Study Group must run a dedicated account through the ESCMID Executive Office, where all financial aspects of the respective SG are dealt with.
 No accounts outside the ESCMID accounting may be held.
-Disposition of funds is possible through the Study Groups’ Chairpersons, Treasurers or Secretary only, as outlined in the respective Statutes of each group.
+Disposition of funds is possible only through the Study Groups’ Treasurers, as outlined in the Study Group Statutes.

 7 Publication Policy

-The SG logo is to appear on each document, announcement and brochure published by a SG.
-In scientific articles, the SG name must be visible in the title or the author bylines.
+Furthermore, the SG logo is to appear on each document, announcement and brochure published by a SG.

 8 Evaluation and Termination of SGs

 A SG is initially set up for five years.
-After this time period, the Scientific Affairs Subcommittee evaluates its scientific output measured by publications, contributions to scientific meetings, consensus documents, medical guidelines, scientific workshops, educational courses and/or collaborative research projects.
+After this time period and from then on annually, the Scientific Affairs Subcommittee evaluates its scientific output measured by publications, contributions to scientific meetings, scientific workshops, educational courses and/or collaborative research projects through the completion of the SG annual report.
+See examples of SG Activities in §5.5.

 The minimum activity should be: